sceylan/pyfinder/README.md

 # pyfinder
 **pyfinder** is a Python wrapper for the [FinDer](https://docs.gempa.de/sed-eew/current/base/intro-finder.html#finder) (Finite Fault Rupture Detector) library.
-It is designed to query the ESM, EMSC and RRSM web services to retrieve the acceleration amplitudes and felt reports, and trigger the FinDer with this new external parametric information.
-This tool works within the SeisComp framework.
+It is designed to query the ESM, EMSC and RRSM web services to retrieve the acceleration amplitudes and felt reports, and trigger the FinDer with this external parametric information.
+This package is currently under development, designed to also work within the SeisComp framework.
+In a nutshell, two key innovations are targeted: (1) rapid data assimilation from different services and (2) rapid finite-source modeling using the Finite Fault Rupture Detector (FinDer) algorithm.

+> This code is being developed as part of the EU project "A Digital Twin for Geophysical Extremes" (DT-GEO; https://dtgeo.eu/) and has received funding from Horizon Europe under Grant Agreement No 101058129.
+The Digital Twin Component (DTC) E6 ("Rapid Source and Shaking Characterization") aims to provide rapid information on ground shaking and warnings for significant earthquakes in the Euro-Mediterranean region.

 This tool is able to query:
 - The ESM ```shakemap``` endpoint, using both ```format=event_dat``` for amplitudes and ```format=event``` option to retrieve the basic event information.
 See the [ESM Shakemap web service](https://esm-db.eu//esmws/shakemap/1/query-options.html) for more information.